elwyn-chow/cybersecurity_project3/Offensive/OffensiveTemplate.md

 [Results of nmap scan](nmap_target1_vulscan.txt)

 ### Exploitation
-_TODO: Fill out the details below.
-Include screenshots where possible._

-The Red Team was able to penetrate `Target 1` and retrieve the following confidential data:
+The Red Team was able to penetrate `Target 1` and `Target 2` and retrieve the following confidential data:
 - Target 1
   - `flag1 is in /var/www/html/service.html`: b9bbcb33e11b80be759c4e844862482d
     - **Exploit Used**